 Typically, Ayurvedic medicine treatments involve herbal medicines, massage therapy, and a special diet.
 The treatment plan is tailored to the patient’s needs.
 The main focus of the treatment is to regain and maintain health.
-Ayurveda is an ancient form of medical practice that has been around for thousands of years.
+Ayurveda is an ancient form of medical practice that has existed for thousands of years.

 Ayurvedic medicine focuses on the balance of mind, body, and spirit.
 The system believes that the imbalance in these areas can cause many different health issues.
-A healthy lifestyle can help keep Vata Dosha, the dominant dosha, in balance.
+A healthy lifestyle can help balance Vata Dosha, the dominant dosha.
 It is also important to get plenty of sleep.
-If you don’t, you can end up with less energy and a lower immune system.
+If you don’t, you can have less energy and a lower immune system.

 Vata Dosha controls the flow of blood and bowel movements.
 An unhealthy lifestyle can disbalance this dosha, causing a range of different illnesses.
 Ayurveda helps restore the dosha to a healthy state through natural herbal therapies.